Types of Back Pain

 - Pain that worsens with standing, walking, bending or lifting.

 The symptoms listed above will vary depending on the type of back pain experienced, as well as the location of the back pain.

 4 Commonly Experienced Types of Back Pain

-There are many types of back pain; the trick is to determine what type is being experienced by the patient so the proper treatment can be prescribed.
+There are many types of back pain; the trick is to determine which type is being experienced by the patient so the proper treatment can be prescribed.

-Radicular pain is back pain that is caused by two factors — degeneration of the discs and pinching of nerve roots.
+This is back pain that is caused by two factors — degeneration of the discs and pinching of nerve roots.
 Dr. Michael Ashburn of Penn Medicine states, "patients who are experiencing radicular pain will often experience a sharp shooting pain that starts in the back and goes into one or both legs.
-They also may feel numbness or tingling in their legs".
+They also may feel numbness or tingling in their legs."
 Sciatica is a type of radicular pain.